FinalKirb/finalkirb.github.io/README.md

 </div>

+## About

 Welcome to my repository!
 This repo serves as a collection of guides, tech advice, and recommendations of various technologies.
-The content itself is written with Markdown files and the site is powered by Docsify, ultimately allowing for easy navigation and a pleasant reading experience.
+The content itself is written with Markdown files and the site is powered by Docsify and hosted on github pages with my custom domain.

 ## Contents